 First things first, make sure all the basics are in order.
 How solid is your business plan?
 We can help you fill in the facts to support your business idea – trusty reports and (big bonus points) forecasts are great for proving that your business is worth their investment.

 Build your business roadmap.
 Investors will want to know exactly what their money will be funding and a compelling reason for why you need it.
 Your best shot at getting them to love your business is by showing them why you do what you do and what you’re excited to see on the horizon.

 Similarly, make sure to tell your business’ story, as well as your financial story.
 Most investors come from business backgrounds themselves and are likely to resonate with aspects of your entrepreneurship journey and stories of other small businesses.

 Highlight your USP.
-It’s what makes you stand out to your audience amongst other businesses and start-ups, so give it the centre stage position it deserves.
+It’s what makes you stand out to your audience amongst other businesses and start-ups, so give it the center stage position it deserves.
 Highlighting the ways you’ve overcome challenges and hardships in the past can also reflect your resilience and resourcefulness, two things they’d like to see in someone they’re entrusting with a cheque.

 3) Get everybody involved

 Make use of your team.
 They’re the people you’ve already entrusted with the future of your business and, hopefully, are motivated, interesting people.
-Getting your team involved puts your biggest assets on full display and gives your business some character in your investors mind.
+Getting your team involved puts your biggest assets on full display and gives your business some character in your investors' minds.